Meet Edgar Review: Set Your Social Media Management On Auto-Pilot

 How much of your time is dedicated to scheduling posts?
 91% of retail brands would normally have two or more social media channels.
 The more present a brand is on social media, the more challenging content creation becomes.

 Besides, shouldn't you be putting all your energy towards other tasks?
 Wouldn't you rather strategize and focus on the analytics?
-You should be using your time to boost your campaigns on your social media channels.
+You should be using your time to boost your campaigns on your social media channels (check out our Social Boosting review).
 Instead, you are left crafting one post after another.

 Now you can eliminate that process altogether.
 Meet Edgar is the ideal fully automated social media scheduler.
 Once you set your posts, you'll never have to touch your social media accounts again unless you want to.